Crystelab/Zilla/README.md

 ```

 ### Database
 Make sure you have docker installed.
-Then you can run this under administration in a <b>different terminal</b>:
+Then you can run this under administration (sudo on linux) in a <b>different terminal</b>:
 ```
 docker-compose up -d postgres
 ```